joshvern/citylens-engine/docs/deploy_gcp.md

 - Firestore read/write: `roles/datastore.user`
 - Trigger Cloud Run Job executions: `roles/run.developer`
 - If you enable signed URLs (`CITYLENS_SIGN_URLS=1`): allow signing with IAMCredentials
+  - Also grant the API service account read access to artifacts so the signed URLs can be used to download objects (needs `storage.objects.get`, e.g. `roles/storage.objectViewer` on the bucket).
   - `roles/iam.serviceAccountTokenCreator` on the API service account

 Worker service account needs: